About the 2026 festival

-Discover the Hereford Military History Festival, a unique event celebrating the power of storytelling in understanding war, conflict and military heritage.
-Held in the historic city of Hereford – home to a proud military tradition and the legendary SAS – this festival brings together acclaimed authors, historians and military experts for three days of engaging talks and insightful discussions.
-Focusing on military literature, memoirs, historical analysis, and war writing, the festival offers a rare opportunity to hear from the leading voices in the field.
+Held in the historic city of Hereford – home to a proud military tradition and the legendary SAS – this festival is a platform for three days of balanced debate, engaging talks and insightful discussions.
+Focusing on military literature, memoirs, historical analysis, and war writing, it offers a rare opportunity to hear from the leading voices in the field.

 The Festival is a signatory of the Armed Forces Covenant and is committed to supporting the Herefordshire Veteran Support Centre.